Personal blog: http://baskauf.blogspot.com/

 VIAF ID: http://viaf.org/viaf/63557389

 I have a BA degree in chemistry and biology and a Ph.D. in biology with a focus on insect ecology and evolution.
-I have ten years of experience teaching high school in Ohio, Swaziland, and Tennessee, and have taught at Vanderbilt University from 2000 to 2018.
+I have ten years of experience teaching high school in Ohio, Swaziland, and Tennessee, and taught at Vanderbilt University from 2000 to 2018.
 Currently, I’m a Data Curation Specialist with the Jean & Alexander Heard Libraries at Vanderbilt.

-I am a principal senior lecturer in the Department of Biological Sciences and coordinator of the Introduction to Biological Sciences laboratory courses for majors (BSCI 1510L,1511L,1512L).
+Formerly I was a principal senior lecturer in the Department of Biological Sciences and coordinator of the Introduction to Biological Sciences laboratory courses for majors (BSCI 1510L,1511L,1512L).
 In addition to administrative duties, I mentor teaching assistants and develop curriculum.
 Here’s a course guide on statistics and scientific writing for my class.
 Over the years I’ve worked with a number of graduate students on teaching and learning research projects, including Udo Obodo, Brian Robertson, Nancy Murabito, Robin Bairley, and Jennell Talley.

 I am actively involved with the Biodiversity Information Standards (TDWG) organization.
 I am currently the convener of the Audubon Core Maintenance Group and the Views Controlled Vocabularies Task Group.
 I also serve on the Darwin Core Maintenance Group and the Technical Architecture Group.
 I have served as co-convener of the RDF/OWF Task Group, convener of the Vocabulary Maintenance Specification Task Group, review manager for the Audubon Core Multimedia Resources Metadata standard, and lead author of the RDF guide for the Darwin Core standard.

 One of my current foci is biodiversity informatics.
 Campbell Webb and I have developed Darwin-SW, an ontology designed to facilitate the description of biodiversity resources using the Darwin Core vocabulary and Resource Description Framework (RDF), a key component of the Semantic Web and Linked Data.
 I’ve also written a Beginners Guide to RDF and produced a quirky video on the same topic.